r-dbi/DBI/vignettes/spec.md

     result set without retrieving actual data.

 4. Use `dbFetch()` to get the entire result set, a page of results, or the remaining rows.
-Fetching zero rows is also possible to retrieeve the structure of the result set as a data frame.
+Fetching zero rows is also possible to retrieve the structure of the result set as a data frame.
 This step can be called multiple times.
 Only forward paging is supported, you need to cache previous pages if you need to navigate backwards.